chakib-belgaid/powerapi-g5k/README.md

 * time : *17:30*  if the actual time is between is before 17:30 else it will be *8:0* for the next day

-* it will reserve an node in *paravance* from *rennes* site unless you change it in the script
+* it will reserve an node in *paravance* from *rennes* site unless you change it in the script you can find the different clusters in this [link](https://www.grid5000.fr/mediawiki/index.php/Hardware)

 * the database name : rapls

-2. You can connect to the machine via *docker-machine* it will offer you this [set of options](https://docs.docker.com/machine/reference/)
+1. You can connect to the machine via *docker-machine* it will offer you this [set of options](https://docs.docker.com/machine/reference/)

+##### How it works:

 ##### example
         docker-machine ls